 Grade 3 Meningioma – very rare type, faster growing and has a higher chance of returning after treatment.

-Symptoms of meningiomas typically begin gradually.
+Symptoms typically begin gradually.
 As they often grow slowly the brain can become accustomed to their presence as they gently push and compress rather than invade brain tissue.
 Symptoms may not be obvious and meningiomas are sometimes found in tests for other conditions.
-As with other brain tumours, the symptoms of meningiomas will depend on which part of the brain is being affected.
+As with other brain tumours, the symptoms will depend on which part of the brain is being affected.
 Some common symptoms can be:

-When you are diagnosed with a meningioma the most appropriate treatment for you can depend on a number of factors.
+The most appropriate treatment for you can depend on a number of factors.
 Things that your medical team will consider when deciding what treatment is right for you can include: